 Lastly, I really enjoyed the soundtrack.
 It was trippy, modern, and really got you in the mood.
 Maybe not to the point of actually buying any of the songs, but definitely adding them to a Spotify playlist.

-To be fair, I can imagine an argument being the unrealistic nature of the game and perhaps even how far people would go.
-Venus for one goes from mousy to walking between buildings supported by a ladder.
+I can imagine an argument being the unrealistic nature of the game and perhaps even how far people would go.
+Venus, for one, goes from mousy to walking between buildings supported by a ladder.
 This leap in evolution may seem a bit too much to accept.

-Also, it is noted that the reason Ian is in is because he broke the golden rule of Nerve, as did Ty.
+Also, it is noted that Ian is in because he broke the golden rule of Nerve, as did Ty.
 However, we don’t learn what happened to Ty’s friends and family after breaking the rule.
-We just are left assuming he dealt with similar circumstances.
+We just are left assuming he dealt with similar consequences.

 On The Fence

-When it comes to some of the character archetypes, I don’t know if I wish to roll my eyes at the idea of a boring girl with a promiscuous friend, with the added bonus of a guy who pines over the boring girl.
-Granted, the focus isn’t on Venus’ friends enough to really make this an issue, but for most films I feel like this would have been a low point.
+I don’t know if I wish to roll my eyes at the idea of a boring girl with a promiscuous friend, with the bonus of a guy who pines over the boring girl.
+Granted, the focus isn’t on Venus’ friends enough to really make this an issue, but I feel like for any other film, how dry and formulaic most of these characters are would be considered a low point.